 Through Bill of Lading – Meaning

-Usually, most type of bill of lading covers just one part of the transportation, i.e. from shipper to one carrier.
-The Through BOL, however, covers the entire shipment, i.e. from start to end, irrespective of the number of carriers in between.
-Or, we can say that this document covers the shipment of cargo in the domestic territory and in international borders as well.
+Usually, most type of bill of lading covers just one part of the transportation, i.e., from shipper to one carrier.
+The Through BOL, however, covers the entire shipment, i.e., from start to end, irrespective of the number of carriers in between.
+Or, we can say that this document also covers the shipment of cargo in the domestic territory and in international borders.

-It means that the Through BOL covers the shipment end to end, ie., from the exporter to importer.
+It means that the Through BOL covers the shipment end to end, i.e., from the exporter to the importer.
 This includes transporting through any inland move if there is a need.

-A Through BOL includes all the details of the shipment, like the type of goods, origin, destination, method of transportation, and more.
+A Through BOL includes all the shipment details, like the type of goods, origin, destination, method of transportation, and more.
 Moreover, it also contains other needed BOL.

 A Through BOL must have an Inland BOL.
 An Inland BOL is needed for transporting the goods within the domestic territory.
-And, if the shipment involves sending goods through the ocean, then the Through BOL should have an Ocean BOL as well.
+And, if the shipment involves sending goods through the ocean, then the Through BOL should also have an Ocean BOL.

 Benefits of Through Bill of Lading

-Such a BOL is needed not just to export goods, but also serves as a legal certificate.
+Such a BOL is needed not just to export goods but also to serve as a legal certificate.
 The legal certificate authorizes the party of the possession, as well as for the transportation of the shipment.
 This is because the Through BOL enables the carrier to pass the shipment through different transportation modes and distribution centers, as well as different countries.

 Through vs Multimodal or Combined Bill of Lading